erkintekin/MeetingApp/README.md

 Hi,

-This is my Flask project contains a mini-Meeting-website about Online Meeting Organizer.
+This is my Flask project that contains a mini-Meeting-website about Online Meeting Organizer.

 Let's talk about this Organizer's capabilities: